 Since June 2003, staff physicians at Serenity Lane have been treating

-of patients have taken advantage of this new therapy.
-Opiate addiction
+of patients have taken advantage of this therapy.
+Opioid addiction

-is a complex disorder, and while this new therapy does indeed make
+is a complex disorder, and while this therapy does indeed make

 initial treatment more tolerable, there is still need to treat all

 aspects of the addiction.
 To be considered for this treatment, patients